Jack Straw: Early life

+In 1966, he was in a group of 20 student leaders sent to Chile by the Fund for International Student Co-operation, a body led by Meta Ramsay and subsequently alleged to be a Central Intelligence Agency front.
+While the official purpose of the visit was to help build a youth centre on behalf of the British Council, the students were received by the CIA-backed Christian Democratic president Eduardo Frei Montalva and showed interest in the Socialist opposition leader Salvador Allende, with whom Straw managed to arrange a personal meeting (later denied by himself).
+The British ambassador to Chile Alexander Stirling reported Straw to the Foreign Office for allegedly attempting to discredit the anticommunist leadership of the National Union of Students (NUS) through a "minor scandal" in British-Chilean relations, and described him as a "troublemaker acting with malice aforethought".

 Straw was then elected president of the Leeds University Union, during which time he reluctantly supported a sit-in lasting four days in June 1968.
-At the 1967 National Union of Students (NUS) Conference, he unsuccessfully ran for office in the NUS.
+At the 1967 NUS Conference, he unsuccessfully ran for office in the union.
 In April 1968 he stood unsuccessfully for election as NUS President, but was defeated by Trevor Fisk.
 However, he was elected as NUS President in 1969, holding this post until 1971.
+During his tenure he remained under MI5 surveillance as an alleged Communist sympathiser.
 In 1971, he was elected as a Labour councillor in the London Borough of Islington, a position he held until 1978.

 Straw qualified as a barrister at Inns of Court School of Law, practising criminal law for two years from 1972 to 1974.
 He is a member of The Honourable Society of the Inner Temple and remains active in lecturing to fellow members and students.
 Between 1971 and 1974, Jack Straw was a member of the Inner London Education Authority, and Deputy Leader from 1973 to 1974.
 He served as a political adviser to Barbara Castle at the Department of Social Security from 1974 to 1976, and as an adviser to Peter Shore at the Department for the Environment from 1976 to 1977.
 From 1977 to 1979, Straw worked as a researcher for the Granada TV series World in Action.